-The new nursing associate role provides care for people in health and social care settings.
+The nursing associate role provides care for people in health and social care settings.
 The role has been developed to bridge the skills gap between care assistants and registered nurses.

 Employing nursing associates